Cptdaas/FastApiprac/README.md

-# this is general practice fastapi.
+# This is general practice fastapi.
-"""we will be keep on adding this."""
+"""We will be keep on adding this."""